 Just like any task that involves cleaning indoors, outdoor clean up can be a major chore – especially when you have lots of garden beds like I do.
 But don’t worry, you don’t have to get it all done in one day.

-To make it easy for you, below I’ve broken down spring clean up into smaller tasks that you can do throughout the spring.
+To make it easy for you, below I’ve broken the list down into smaller tasks that you can do throughout the spring.
 Take your time and work through the checklists at your own pace.

 Spring Garden Clean Up Checklist

-I will go into details on each of these items below, but here’s a quick look at the tasks in my spring garden cleanup checklist…
+I’ll go into details on each of these items below, but here’s a quick look at the tasks in my spring gardening cleanup checklist…

 - Prune shrubs